atari-monk/battleship-mobile/docs/log_detail.md

 - hide fleet grid component
 - load battle grid component
 - generate new component to experiment loading fleet map to battle grid

+### 18

+- now log needs to tell the story of a game